To be able to understand how Google Tag Manager works, you need to know some very simple terms.

 You may also use other parameters like referral URL as well.
-You could incude a tag for example only if the visitor is coming from example.com
+You could include a tag for example only if the visitor is coming from example.com

-Next to the above described “include triggers” you can define exclude triggers as well.
+Next to the above described “firing triggers” you can define blocking triggers as well.
 You can tell Google Tag Manager for example to include an Analytics tag on every page except your admin pages (i.e. where URL includes /admin/)